Python-SIP/sip/sphinx/c_api.rst

     .. versionadded:: 4.19

-    Each generated Python type contains a pointer for the use of handwritten code.
+    Each generated type corresponding to a wrapped C/C++ type, or a user sub-class of such a type, contains a pointer for the use of handwritten code.
 This sets the value of that pointer.

     :param type:
-        the :ref:`generated type object <ref-type-objects>` corresponding to the C/C++ type.
+        the type object.
     :param data:
         the type-specific pointer.